-An implicit and justifiable assumption of trust is placed in the School of Journalism as custodian of personal data submitted by students entering the school or generated during their enrollment.
-This mutual relationship of trust between the school and the individual student requires that such data be held in confidence.
+An implicit and justifiable assumption of trust is placed in IU Journalism as custodian of personal data submitted by students entering the program or generated during their enrollment.
+This mutual relationship of trust between the program and the individual student requires that such data be held in confidence.